 With eXtended Reality or XR, comprising AR, VR and MR, companies can successfully integrate 3D models of real objects to simulate a real life training environment with high accuracy.
 Experts suggest that highly interactive and visually rich learning modules along with-virtual step-by-step guidance can solve performance issue by simulating complex concepts into real world.
 It replaces traditional and costly approaches with digital, safe and cost-efficient ones.

-A study presented during Western Orthopaedic Association Annual meeting says,
+A study presented during Western Orthopedic Association Annual meeting says,

 Medical students with VR training: completed surgical procedure 20% faster and 38% more accurately than traditionally trained group

 Medical training has conventionally involved a significant amount of imitation to improve surgical skills.
 This involves working on cadavers to understand how the human body works.
 XR allows students to develop several medical skills such as surgical training and observation.
 With simulated surgeries, students can work with artificial, real-time surgeries and become adept at skills they would otherwise not be able to work on unless they were in surgical residency.
 It also helps them practice common life-saving procedures and understand the human anatomy better.
 In pharma, expert guidance using AR/VR can help lab technicians to develop drugs with complex chemical solution in right composition and methods.
 Also for on-board learning in medical device manufacturing, remote assistance through VR and simulated learning modules can ensure high operation efficiency.